nrc-cnrc/gramble/docs/docs/tutorial/gs6.md

 |    | u  | 2 | TenseStem |
 |    | a  | 3 | TenseStem |

 Note that there's nothing special about the order we wrote these in, we could also have listed `Verb` first and `Root` last.
 The important part is the structure of the `embeds`.
-Each `Verb` line embeds the `TenseStem` table, each `TenseStem` line embeds the `Root` table.
+Each `Verb` row embeds the `TenseStem` table, each `TenseStem` row embeds the `Root` table.

-Let's look closely at what the first line of the `TenseStem` table is doing.
+Let's look closely at what the first row of the `TenseStem` table (right below the row with the headers) is doing.
 We'll step through it left-to-right.
 It's adding `text:na` to the output, then adding `tense:pres` to the output, giving us the result `{text:na, tense:pres}`.
 And then it hits `embed: Root`.
 This cell has two possibilities, so it does both, it takes the current output and adds `{text:penda, root:love}`, giving us `{text:napenda, tense:pres, root:love}`, and it **ALSO** takes the current output and adds `{text:ona, root:see}`, giving us another output `{text:naona, tense:pres, root:see}`.

-So this line has two outputs, and so do the other lines in `TenseStem`, so `TenseStem` has 2 x 3 = 6 outputs.
+So this row has two outputs, and so do the other rows in `TenseStem`, so `TenseStem` has 2 x 3 = 6 outputs.

 The same kind of thing is happening in the `Verb` table.
-Each line embeds `TenseStem` (with 6 outputs), and there are 3 lines again, so that's 6 x 3 = 18 outputs -- same as the "flat" grammar, and same as the original table.
+Each row embeds `TenseStem` (with 6 outputs), and there are 3 rows again, so that's 6 x 3 = 18 outputs -- same as the "flat" grammar, and same as the original table.

 ## Why nested?